 Too many sellers approach deals like Columbus: they have a clear goal—closing the deal—but they bumble through the sales process without ever charting a course to reach that goal.
 Without aligning their selling strategy to their target—the buyer—they veer off in directions that lead them away from their goal.
 They forget that their selling process isn’t the only journey with which they should be concerned.
 There’s a separate, yet vitally important, process occurring at the same time: the buying process.
 When these processes aren’t aligned, the seller can easily get lost along the way.

 To avoid wandering off course, sellers need to recognize that today’s buyers are in the captain’s chair.
 In the past, sellers charted the course and mapped the buyer’s decision-making process to their actions.
 However, buyers are more informed than ever before, meaning they need less guidance from sellers and are in greater control of their own direction.

-That means sellers have to learn to follow a different path if they want to close deals.
+That means sellers have to learn to follow a different path for sales planning if they want to close deals.

 A New Path Forward

 Today, sellers need to follow their buyers’ lead; they must align their b2b sales strategy to the way in which their buyers want to solve their problems.
 As customers consider a purchase, they evaluate the opportunity, research possible solutions, compare prospective sellers, narrow the field and then choose a winner to make a deal with.

 At every stage, sellers must track their buyers’ place along this decision-making path, ensuring that their team has the tools and resources they need to move the buyer along each step while anticipating and proactively resolving any potential challenges or obstacles.